microsoft/TypeScript-Website/packages/typescript-vfs/README.md

 }
 ```

-This list is the default set of definitions (different options for `target` or `lib` will affect what this list looks like) and it grabs the lib content from the local dependency of TypeScript.
+This list is the default set of definitions (it's important to note that different options for `target` or `lib` will affect what this list looks like) and you are grabbing the library's content from the local dependency of TypeScript.

-It's safe to say, keeping on top of this list is quite a lot of work and so this library ships functions for generating a map with with these pre-filled.
+Keeping on top of this list is quite a lot of work, so this library ships functions for generating a map with with these pre-filled from a version of TypeScript available on disk.

 Note: it's possible for this list to get out of sync with TypeScript over time.
-It was last synced at TypeScript 3.7.4
+It was last synced with TypeScript 3.8.0-rc.

 ```ts
 import { createDefaultMapFromNodeModules } from 'typescript-vfs'